Korea corporate bank accounts in 2024

 - Following successful completion of the above, the bank officer submitting a complete potential customer file to the bank Legal and Compliance Department.
 (Note that the bank In-house Legal and Compliance Department may revert multiple times for additional documentation and information from i) each bank signatory / director / UBOs of the companies as well as ii) our Client’s business and transactions).

-- Thereafter, Healy Consultants Group PLC, or the banks, couriering mail and e-banking tokens to the bank signatory, who is expected to activate the internet bank account, with Healy Consultants Group PLC’s assistance if needed.
+- Thereafter, Healy Consultants Group, or the banks, couriering mail and e-banking tokens to the bank signatory, who is expected to activate the internet bank account, with Healy Consultants Group’s assistance if needed.

 Considerations when opening a bank account in Korea